 3. Make Customers Take Action By Telling Them It’s Urgent

 Example: For a 24*7 worker who needs a break or similar people, the above ad will seem quite promising.
 It incites FOMO or the fear of missing out.
-‘Last minute Deals’ phrase creates a need to take the decision quickly too.
+‘Last-minute Deals’ phrase creates a need to make the decision quickly too.

 Example: In the above ad, the countdown is coupled with imagery.
-A ticking clock or a depleting hourglass instil anxiety and helps to drive the message home.
+A ticking clock or a depleting hourglass instill anxiety and helps to drive the message home.

 4. Don’t Forget to Spice Things Up With Discounts Codes and Coupons

 The best way to address the problem of losing prospective customers when learning how to do remarketing due to comparison shopping is by intercepting them with retargeting display ads with a discount or a special offer.
 It reignites their interest in your products.